mganss/SyncChanges/README.md

 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe .\SyncChanges.Service.exe
 ```

 During installation, you have to enter credentials for the user account the service will use.
-This has to be  fully qualified name, e.g. if it's a local account enter `.\UserName`.
-This user has to have the necessary database permissions to carry out the replication process.
+This has to be a fully qualified name, e.g. if it's a local account enter `.\UserName`.
+The user has to have the necessary database permissions to carry out the replication process.

 To start the service: